 Proteins are 46% Ketogenic and 58% anti-ketogenic, meaning that 58% of the proteins ingested will turn into glucose in the bloodstream.

 2.Restrict your carbohydrates.
 Most people tend to only focus only on net carbs.
 If you want great results, limit both.
 Try to stay below 20g net carbs and below 35g total carbs per day.

 3.Restrict your protein intake.
-Many people come over to keto from an Atkins diet and don’t limit their protein.
 Too much protein can lead to lower levels of ketosis.
 Ideally for weight loss, you want to eat between 0.6g and 0.8g protein per pound lean body mass.

 INFOGRAPHIC – Calculating Protein Intake for Weight Loss And Reduced Risk of Type 2 Diabetes

 While the exact cause of Type 2 diabetes is still not fully understood, it is known that being overweight or obese (having a body mass index – BMI – of 30 or greater) has a significant impact.

 In fact, recent research suggests that obese people are up to 80 times more likely to develop type 2 diabetes than those with a BMI of less than 22.